 Whilst it is not currently possible to prevent the user from silencing or blocking notifications in this way, this will be possible in the future.

-Update (29th January 2018): It is now possible to prevent the user from disabling notifications in this way, please see the Settings Manager's App Notification Control.
+Update (29th January 2018): From MX7.2+, it is possible to prevent the user from disabling notifications in this way, please see the Settings Manager's App Notification Control.

 If the users press on ‘MORE SETTINGS,’ they are taken to the Notifications settings for your application.
 This is the same screen as is shown if the user navigates to Settings --> Apps --> <App> --> Notifications; it also allows the user to block notifications associated with your application.